ageller/CIERA_REU/README.md

 # CIERA_REU

-A repository containing files for our CIERA REU cohort.
+A repository containing files for our CIERA REU students.